trans-travel/trans-travel/us/nh.md

 Information](notes/usa-general.md).

 New Hampshire does not have laws that target trans people directly and has non-discrimination laws that protect trans people.
-However, if HB396 is signed, this may significantly impact trans travelers by removing protections for trans people and requiring discrimination against trans people in several cases, including bathrooms.

 New Hampshire criminalizes some surgical trans care for children, but does not generally criminalize other gender-related care, thus it appears that